-A 'conductor' in electrical work means a material which will allow the free passage of an electric current along it and which presents very little resistance to the current.
-If the conducting material has an extremely low resistance (for instance a copper conductor) there will be only a slight warming effect when the conductor carries a current.
-If the conductor material has a significant resistance (for instance, iron wire) then the conductor will slow the effects of the electric current passing through it, usually in the form of an appreciable rise in temperature to produce a heating effect.
+A 'conductor' in electrical work means a material which will allow the free assage of an electric current along it and which presents very little resistance to the current.
+If the conducting material has an extremely low resistance (for instance a current.
+If the conductor will be only a slight warming effect when the conductor carries current.
+If the conductor material has a significant resistance (for instance, iron wire) the conductor will slow the effects of the electric current passing through it, usually the form of an appreciable rise in temperature to produce a heating effect.